thegetty/quire-docs/content/documentation/install-uninstall.md

 ---

 {{< q-class "box warning" >}}
-- Quire is in a closed beta.
-Installation will not work unless you have [requested and been given access](https://goo.gl/forms/Ih4SOHje0Z9dm3C73).
+- Quire is in a limited beta, © J. Paul Getty Trust, and not yet released as open source software.
+For a free license to use Quire for your publication projects (and for additional access to support from Getty staff) [please sign up](https://goo.gl/forms/Ih4SOHje0Z9dm3C73).
 {{< /q-class >}}

 ## macOS Installation

-Open your Terminal {{< q-def "command-line shell" >}} (found in your Applications/Utilities folder or by pressing Command–Space Bar and type “Terminal” ) and follow the steps below to first install the support software for Quire, and then Quire itself.
+Installing and running Quire requires using the Terminal {{< q-def "command-line shell" >}}.
+Open it from your Applications/Utilities folder or by pressing Command–Space Bar and typing “Terminal”.
 If you are new to the command-line, read our tutorial [*Working in a Command-line Shell*](/learn/tutorial/#1-working-in-a-command-line-shell).

-1. **Apple’s Xcode** is a set of developer tools for your mac.
-More information can be found [here](https://en.wikipedia.org/wiki/Xcode).
-Install Apple's Xcode by copying and pasting the following command and pressing enter.
-If Xcode is not already installed, an additional alert notification will pop up.
-Click “Install” and follow the prompts.

-    ```text
-    xcode-select --install
-    ```
+### Quick Install

+If you’re eager to get started, this will install the complete Quire package but without e-book or PDF output capability.
+These may be added later, by following steps 2–4 in the Full Install guidelines below.

+1. Install the **LTS** version of Node.js: [https://nodejs.org](https://nodejs.org)
+2. In Terminal, install the Quire CLI with: `npm install --global @thegetty/quire-cli`
+3. Confirm installation: `quire --help`

+The CLI installation process may take several minutes, during which time there will be considerable messaging output in Terminal.
+The only messages of any concern are those labeled as Error or ERR.
+These likely indicate a failed installation, as would seeing "command not found" after entering `quire --help` in step 3.
+Refer to the [*Troubleshooting*](#troubleshooting) section below.

+### Full Install

+Follow the steps below to first install the support software for Quire, and then Quire itself.

-2. **Node.js** enables you to run javascript on your computer.
-Visit the Node.js site, and download and install the current LTS (long-term support) version: [https://nodejs.org](https://nodejs.org).
+1. **Node.js** enables you to run javascript on your computer.
+Visit the Node.js site, and download and install the older LTS (long-term support) version, which is sufficient and more stable than the higher “Current” version that is also available for download: [https://nodejs.org](https://nodejs.org).

-3. **Pandoc** serves two purposes in Quire.
-You can use it to convert Word documents to Markdown, and you can also use it to create e-book files of your Quire project.
+2. **Pandoc** serves two purposes in Quire: You can use it to [convert Word documents to Markdown](/fundamentals/#microsoft-word-to-markdown-conversion), and it enables you to create EPUB e-book files of your Quire project with the `quire epub` command.
 Visit the Pandoc repository on GitHub, and download the macOS .pkg file of the latest release: [https://github.com/jgm/pandoc/releases/](https://github.com/jgm/pandoc/releases/).
 Install by double clicking the icon and following the prompts.

+3. **Kindle Previewer**, along with Pandoc, enables you to create MOBI e-book files of your Quire project with the `quire mobi` command.
+Visit Amazon’s Kindle Previewer page and downoad the Mac version: https://kdp.amazon.com/en_US/help/topic/G202131170.
+Install by double clicking the icon and following the prompts.

-4. **PrinceXML** enables you to create a PDF version of your Quire project.
-Visit the PrinceXML site, download the Mac OS version, and uncompress the folder: [http://www.princexml.com/download/](http://www.princexml.com/download/).
+4. **PrinceXML** enables you to create a PDF version of your Quire project with the `quire pdf` command.
+Visit the PrinceXML site, download the Mac OS version, uncompress the folder, and rename it to "prince": [http://www.princexml.com/download/](http://www.princexml.com/download/).

-    Copy and paste the following two lines in a blank Word or Notes document:
+    Open Terminal and type these lines in, hitting enter after each:

     ```text
-      cd Downloads/prince-XX.X-macosx
+    cd Downloads/prince
     sudo ./install.sh
     ```
-    Before you can proceed, you need to update **prince-XX.X-macosx** with the correct version number.

-    Go to the Downloads folder to make sure the Prince zip file is there.
-The Prince folder should have a number listed in its title.
-Make sure XX.X in Word or Notes document matches this number by deleting and replacing with the correct version numbers.
-The line may end in macos or macosx.
-Make sure the it matches exactly what the program looks like in your Downloads folder and delete the "x" if necessary.

-    Once updated, paste the two lines together in Terminal.
     You will be prompted to enter your computer password.
 Press enter.
 You should receive a message that PrinceXML will be installed in the `/usr/local` directory.
 Press enter again.
 If successful you will see a message in the Terminal saying "installation complete."
+Or, if you get a "no such file or directory" message after the first line, the file you dowloaded is either not in your Downloads folder, or is not named "prince".
+Correct as necessary and try again.

     When complete, type `cd` into the Terminal to return to your home directory.